Anita Mahadevan-Jansen: Research and career

 Mahadevan-Jansen joined the faculty at Vanderbilt University in 1996 and is currently Orrin H. Ingram Professor of Biomedical Engineering, Professor of Neurological Surgery.
 She founded the Vanderbilt Biophotonics Center, where she works on optical diagnostics, surgical guidance, and neurophotonics.
 She is interested in translating optical technologies into in vivo diagnostic tools.
 Mahadevan-Jansen pioneered the use of in vivo Raman spectroscopy for non-invasive diagnostics cervical dysplasia.
 Her methodology is being developed for use in clinical medicine, for example, it may be used by surgeons in the treatment of breast and brain cancer.
 She created optical blood testing methodologies for neonatal babies, which was selected by the Vanderbilt University Center for Technology Transfer as one of the "coolest inventions" of the year.
 She developed sensors that can detect inflammation caused by bowel disease into a typical colonoscopy procedure.

 In 2005, Dr. Mahadevan-Jansen and collaborators (including her husband, Dr. E Duco Jansen) discovered the ability to control peripheral and central nervous system electrical activity label-free with short pulses of infrared light.
 Termed infrared neural stimulation (INS), the field of label-free neuromodulation has evolved over the last decade built on these initial findings.
 This technology has demonstrated as safe and clinically translatable in humans.

 In 2014, Mahadevan-Jansen was elected as conference co-chair to the 2018 Gordon Research Conference on Lasers in Medicine Biology with Paul French.
 She is exploring the use of Raman spectroscopy for investigating pre-term cervical remodeling.
 In 2018, 10 years after Mahadevan-Jensen demonstrated that parathyroid gland tissues glow under near-infrared light, the Food and Drug Administration approved that the technology could be used for surgeries.
-Her technology, the PTeye, was tested in a 81 patient clinical trial, and enables in situ monitoring of the parathyroid tissue during thyroid surgery.
+Her technology, the PTeye, was tested in an 81 patient clinical trial, and enables in situ monitoring of the parathyroid tissue during thyroid surgery.
 Before Mahadevan-Jansen's technology, surgeons relied on a visual assessment to identify the location of the parathyroid gland.
 She is also working on a development of Raman spectroscopy for the early diagnosis of throat cancer related to HPV.
 She leads a $3 million Vanderbilt University program that develops microscopy tools.
 Both projects are part of the Trans-Institutional Programs (TIPs) program at Vanderbilt University.

 Since 1995, Mahadevan-Jansen is listed as co-inventor on more than 20 USPTO patents, several of which being licensed towards commercial development.